-If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All-on-Four could be the solution you’re looking for.
-This special technique is also referred to as teeth in a day, and implant-supported dentures.
-The procedure replaces all of the upper or lower teeth using as few as four strategically placed dental implants.
+If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All-on-Four dental implants could be the solution you’re looking for.
+This technique is also referred to as teeth-in-a-day, and implant-supported dentures.
+The implant dentistry procedure replaces all of the upper or lower teeth using as few as four strategically placed dental implants.

 How Does All-On-Four Work?